15-17 Tavistock Place

 I am a seminar leader for the modules "Introduction to Health Economics" and "Economic analysis for health policy" and a lecturer on quasi-experimental methods for impact evaluation for the module "Evaluation of public health interventions".

-Ongoing research include:
+Previous research projects include:

-- the effect of the registration policy in Senegal on health and wellbeing of sex workers
+- The effect of the registration policy in Senegal on health and wellbeing of sex workers

-- the economic evaluation of new HIV prevention technologies (PrEP and TasP)
+- The economic evaluation of new HIV prevention technologies (PrEP and TasP)

-- the effect of women's empowerment on health outcomes
+- Women's empowerment and health outcomes